top of page

 Spending time on the ground with horses can be just as rewarding as riding

 Horseback riding is a sport that can be loved by all.
-Young, old, athletic, or not can all reap hours of joy from taking lessons with horses.
-Even those that do not want to ride can make a hobby out of horses.
+Young, old, athletic, or not can all find immense joy in spending time with horses.
 If you're interested in taking riding lessons, research local riding schools in your area.
-There's no time like the present to get started on your riding journey.
+There's no time like the present to get started on your riding journey!

 Comments